QuantiusBenignus/blurt/README.md

 ##### Notes
 Sox is recording in wav format at 16k rate, the only currently accepted by whisper.cpp:
 `rec -t wav $ramf rate 16k silence 1 0.1 3% 1 2.0 6% `
 It will attempt to stop on silence of 2s with signal level threshold of 6%.
 A very noisy environment will prevent the detection of silence and the recording (of noise) will continue.
-This is a problem and a remedy that may not work in all cases is to adjust the duration and silence threshold in the sox filter above.
+This is a problem and a remedy that may not work in all cases is to adjust the duration and silence threshold in the sox filter in the `wsi` script.
 After the speech is captured, it will be passed to `transcribe` (whisper.cpp) for speech recognition.
 This will happen faster than real time (especially with a fast CPU or if your whisper.cpp installation uses CUDA).
 One can adjust the number of processing threads used by adding  `-t n` to the command line parameters of transcribe (please, see whisper.cpp documentation).
 The script will then parse the text to remove non-speech artifacts, format it and send it to the PRIMARY selection (clipboard) using either X11 or Wayland tools.